stain/s11.no/content/2013/prov/locating-provenance/index.md

 ```

 This request for `http://example.com/resource.html` returns some HTML, but also provides a `Link:` header that says that the provenance is located at `http://example.com/resource-provenance`.

 Within this file, the resource is known as the _anchor_ `http://example.com/resource` rather than `http://example.com/resource.html`.
 The anchor URI can be omitted if it is the same as the one requested.

 Link headers are specified by [RFC 5988](http://tools.ietf.org/html/rfc5988 "RFC5988 Web linking"), which also defines standard relations like `rel="previous"`.
 PROV-AQ uses `rel="http://www.w3.org/ns/prov#has_provenance"` to say that the linked resource has the provenance data for the requested resource.

 PROV-AQ also defines other relations for [provenance query services](http://www.w3.org/TR/2013/WD-prov-aq-20130312/#specifying-provenance-query-services "PROV-AQ: Specifying provenance query services") and [provenance pingback](http://www.w3.org/TR/2013/WD-prov-aq-20130312/#forward-provenance "PROV-AQ: Forward provenance"), which is not covered by this blog post.

 Background
 ==========

 [RESTful web services](http://shop.oreilly.com/product/9780596529260.do "Leonard Richardson, Sam Ruby: RESTful Web Services"), or "[Web APIs](http://en.wikipedia.org/wiki/Web_API "Wikipedia: Web API")", are popular ways of exposing structured data on the web, in addition to providing simple ways to programmatically access popular services such as [Twitter](https://dev.twitter.com/docs/api "Twitter REST API"), [Dropbox](https://www.dropbox.com/developers/core/api "Dropbox REST API") and [Google+](https://developers.google.com/+/api/ "Google+ REST API").

 Using REST with RDF forms the foundation for [Linked Data](http://linkeddata.org/ "Linked Data"), which has grown to become a standardized way to expose and interrelate public datasets, such as from [data.gov.uk](http://data.gov.uk/linked-data "Linked Data at data.gov.uk").

 The web standardization consortium [W3C](http://www.w3.org/) and its [provenance working group](http://www.w3.org/2011/prov/ "W3C Provenance working group") has published the [PROV family of specifications](http://www.w3.org/TR/prov-overview/ "W3C PROV family of provenance specifications") for describing provenance data, in particular a [PROV primer](http://www.w3.org/TR/prov-primer/ "PROV primer") that introduces the PROV data model, and [PROV-O](http://www.w3.org/TR/prov-o/ "PROV-O"), an [OWL](http://www.w3.org/TR/owl2-primer/ "W3C: OWL2 Primer") ontology for using the PROV data model in RDF.

 In order to suggest a common way to _locate_ such provenance data for a given web resource, the provenance working group has proposed the note [PROV-AQ: Provenance access and query](http://www.w3.org/TR/prov-aq/ "PROV-AQ: Provenance access and query") (PAQ).
 This note specifies how to locate provenance by a general [HTTP resource](http://www.w3.org/TR/prov-aq/#resource-accessed-by-http "Resource accessed by HTTP"),  from within an [HTML document](http://www.w3.org/TR/prov-aq/#resource-represented-as-html "Resource represented as HTML") or within a [RDF representation](http://www.w3.org/TR/prov-aq/#resource-represented-as-rdf "Resource represented as RDF").

-In this blog post we demonstrate the first of these, by using HTTP Link headers.
+In this blog post we demonstrate the first of these, by using _HTTP Link headers_.

 Provenance from a RESTful service in Java
 =========================================

 The GitHub project [https://github.com/stain/paq/](https://github.com/stain/paq/) contains a simple _Hello World_ service implemented in Java using  [JAX-RS 2.0](http://jax-rs-spec.java.net/nonav/2.0-SNAPSHOT/apidocs/index.html "JAX-RS 2.0-SNAPSHOT javadocs") backed by the library [CXF](http://cxf.apache.org/docs/jax-rs-basics.html "CXF: JAX-RS basics").
 There are two branches in this project:

-*   _master_ - REST service that can say hello, and return provenance of greeting
+*   _master_ -- REST service that can say hello, and return provenance of greeting
-*   _paq_ - REST service that also provides link between greeting and its provenance
+*   _paq_ -- REST service that also provides link between greeting and its provenance

 Below we'll assume you have checked out the _master_ branch with git: